A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Hierarchical deep reinforcement learning framework

 Under normal circumstances, trains follow a strict timetable, and passengers also leave the station according to the timetable.
 Therefore, by combining the MD and timetable, passenger demand can be matched to the trains.
 However, both the offline training dataset, which contains data from normal days, and the online dataset, which contains data from disrupted days, have their limitations.

-\begin{enumerate} \item Offline training dataset with data from normal days\\ Under normal conditions, trains depart punctually according to the predefined timetable.
+\begin{enumerate}[(i)] \item \emph{Offline training dataset with data from normal days}\\ Under normal conditions, trains depart punctually according to the predefined timetable.
 The passenger groups that successfully departed have been filtered in the preprocessing stage.
 Then, the demand for each train can be estimated by matching the leaving time of each passenger group with the train timetable, and calculating the weighted sum of passenger quantities.
 In offline training datasets, there is a scarcity of real-world waiting tolerance records for passengers during normal days because most passengers leave the station on time.
-Conversely, in online usage datasets, most passengers abandon their trip and the duration between their entering and leaving the station can be considered as the real-world waiting tolerance.
-Therefore, machine learning methods are employed to estimate the waiting tolerance of passengers on normal days using abnormal dataset. \item Online usage dataset with data from abnormal days\\ Under disruption and disturbance conditions, trains are either significantly delayed or cancelled, resulting in a majority of passengers' departure times deviating from the timetable.
+Conversely, in online testing datasets, most passengers abandon their trip and the duration between their entering and leaving the station can be considered as the real-world waiting tolerance.
+Therefore, a Random Forest Regression is employed to estimate the waiting tolerance of passengers on normal days using abnormal dataset. \item \emph{Online testing dataset with data from abnormal days}\\ Under disruption and disturbance conditions, trains are either significantly delayed or cancelled, resulting in a majority of passengers' departure times deviating from the timetable.
 Passenger groups that have successfully departed are those whose trains were not affected by the disruption, whereas returning passenger groups comprise potential passengers who were disrupted by the railway incident.
 However, matching the leaving time of these groups with the timetable is not feasible for estimating their target train.
-Therefore, a machine learning method is employed to predict the target train for a passenger group based on their entering time and the accumulated patterns of the trains using data from normal operating days. \end{enumerate}
+Therefore, a Random Forest Classifier is employed to predict the target train for a passenger group based on their entering time and the accumulated patterns of the trains using data from normal operating days. \end{enumerate}